PsuAstro528/lab3-start/README.md

 - Use results to help choose an appropriate file formats for your project

 From your Pluto sesion,  work through ex2.jl
+If you encounter difficulties with the PyCall package being build successfully, then I suggest that you:
+- Close ex2.jl.
+- Open and work through ex2_nopycall.jl instead.
+- Don't worry about the continuous integration tests for ex2.